 One of the very first food items I started with was a traditional salsa.
 Having gleaned from several recipes, over time, the following is was ascertained by a series of trial and error.

-__1 juice of lime (Optional, if you like it sweet.)
+- The juice of one lime (optional, if you like it sweet)

 - Chop the veggies.
 I like to pre-chop my ingredients.
 Chopping them in a blender would require a higher speed, and I discovered that this ends up frothing the tomatoes, something that is no good for the salsa.